Pod Priority and Preemption

 - Amount of resource usage relative to requests

-See evicting end-user pods for more details.
+See Pod selection for kubelet eviction for more details.

-kubelet out-of-resource eviction does not evict Pods when their usage does not exceed their requests.
+kubelet node-pressure eviction does not evict Pods when their usage does not exceed their requests.
 If a Pod with lower priority is not exceeding its requests, it won't be evicted.
 Another Pod with higher priority that exceeds its requests may be evicted.

 - Read about using ResourceQuotas in connection with PriorityClasses: limit Priority Class consumption by default